3D Facial Procedures

 Is cosmetic surgery right for you?
 As a practice dedicated exclusively to cosmetic surgery and headed by a highly experienced surgeon, we have the expertise and understanding to help you answer that question wisely.

 This web site is intended to be a helpful starting point.
 You'll find answers to frequently asked questions, descriptions of the various procedures offered, information about the consulting surgeon who directs the practice and more.
-If you have additional questions, please fill in the Contact Form to arrange a private consultation, at no charge, with Mr. Ion.
+If you have additional questions, please fill in the Contact Form to arrange a private consultation with Mr Lucian Ion.